1010Robotics/Resources/FieldProcedures.md

 13. Up to 4 robots on the field doing autonomous and driving.

 14. No stacking cones without a robot (throwing counts as that).
+No flipping cones.

 15. When practicing match loads make sure that you and the cones don’t get in people’s way.